 This trope finally caught up with Mona Simpson, Homer's mother.
 What makes this death particularly impacting is her successive Not Quite Dead track record in previous episodes.

-Mob boss Fat Tony dies of a heart attack, but in a Subverted Trope, he was replaced by his identical cousin who also got fat.
+Mob boss Fat Tony dies of a heart attack, but in a Subverted Trope, he was replaced by his cousin Fit Tony, who got so fat he looked just like Fat Tony, then changed his name to Fat Tony.

 Frank "Grimey" Grimes is dead and his son confirmed it.